Inglezos/My-Bash-Shell/README.md

 # My_Bash_Shell
-A custom shell that executes user input commands using child processes.
+A custom shell for Linux that executes user input commands using child processes.